saltstack/salt/doc/topics/tutorials/walkthrough_macosx.rst

 It's now time to connect the VM to the salt master

-STEP 3 : Connecting master and minions
+STEP 3 : Connecting master and minion
 =========================================================================

 Creating minion.conf